 - It’s faster and easier to retrieve and use documents in a DMS or cloud storage

-- The additional indexing and tagging options improve managing and organizing records
+- The additional indexing and tagging options improve the managing and organizing of records

 - Replicating and distributing information is sped up since documents can be directly accessed and shared online unlike how microfilm first requires extracting and enlarging the information first

-To find microfilm scanning services and additional information to help with your conversion project, give Record Nations a call at (866) 385-3706, use the form on the page, or contact us directly using our live chat.
+To find microfilm scanning services and additional information to help with your conversion project, call Record Nations at (866) 385-3706, use the form on the page, or contact us directly using our live chat.